dxd429/magieSims/README.md

-# Workflow to obtain simulated data and apply DMR detection methods for power evaluation
+# MeRIP-seq data simulator and DMR testing power evaluator

 This workflow acts as a complement to our R package `magpie`, providing an alternative way for users who wish to conduct power analysis using their DMR detection methods of choice. `magpie` currently includes the DMR testing methods `TRESS` and `exomePeak2`, and is available at https://bioconductor.org/packages/magpie/.